prediqtiv/alpha-vantage-cookbook/README.md

 #  [PreIQtiv ~ Alpha Vantage Cookbook]( #README.md )

+Here is how the [Alpha Vantage]( https://www.alphavantage.co/ ) describes itself:
+> Alpha Vantage offers free APIs in JSON and CSV formats for realtime and historical stock and forex data, digital/crypto currency data and over 50 technical indicators.
+Supports intraday, daily, weekly, and monthly quotes and technical analysis with chart-ready time series.
+100% free with unlimited API calls.

-JavaScript examples to help you with accessing market data from [Alpha Vantage]( https://www.alphavantage.co/ )
+The web pages here offer you JavaScript examples to help you with accessing market data from Alpha Vantage

 Everything here is plain-vanilla JavaScript - designed to be easy to transfer into your preferred library or language.

 ## Scripts

 Click any of the links in the left menu to run the demo.

+### Introduction to JavaScript for Alpha Vantage

+Five simple and basic scripts to get you started

 <img src="https://status.github.com/images/invertocat.png" height=18 title='Octocat' > Click icon to view source code on GitHub.